The Sky´s the Limit

 “Exercise was an honour among the ancients.
 Yoga, and Judo, in their origins, are two complete systems, two transcendental philosophies, with their technical aspects and practical applications.”

-Mind-Body Yoga is based on the Ferriz-Ferriere method from the 84 asanas of the Yoghi tradition.
-This method was created for the general public for greater public accessibility and to more easily incorporate these exercises as part of one of many disciplines within the Yoghi tradition.
+This method was created for the general public by Dr. Serge Raynaud de la Ferrière for greater public accessibility and to more easily incorporate these exercises as part of one of many disciplines within the Yoghi tradition.

 The positive effects of these exercises can be immediately felt by participants.
 It has been recommended by education and health institutions, humanitarians, doctors, educators and organizations because of the improvements seen in it’s practitioners’ psychosomatic functions, psychomotor reactions, balanced emotions, and energy levels.